 You probably have some recipes that you just know, but they’re not written down anywhere.
+Apple salsa is one of mine.
 I’ve been making this salsa for several years now, and I always wing it.
 I just keep adding stuff until it’s just about the way we like it.

 The other night I had to dictate the recipe to my husband while I was making other stuff, and I realized that I don’t really know how much of anything I add to this salsa.
 So here is my measured version of this slightly sweet, slightly tart, crunchy salsa that goes so well with chips, grilled chicken and fish.
 We usually eat it as a topping for jerk chicken.